isaiasmatewos/texpand-site/docs/getting-started.md

 Alternatively you can tap the three dots ( ⠇) on the top right corner and tap "Start service".

-You will then be directed to Android's accessibility settings, depending on your device you may find Texpand on this page or you may find it under "Downloaded services" or "Installed services".
+You will then be directed to Android's accessibility settings, depending on your device you may find Texpand on this screen or you may find it under "Downloaded services" or "Installed services".

 Once you find Texpand tap it, then tap the "Use service" switch, which will bring up a dialog that explains what permissions will Texpand get access to, tap "Allow".